 Reading time: Less than 6 minutes (and easy to scan)

 Are you stressed and worn out — too tired to write another word?
-Christmas might be a good time to indulge in some self-care for writers….
+It might be time to consider indulging in some self-care for writers….

 The phrase “self-care” has always sounded slightly suspect to me.
 It makes me think of wealthy people justifying their trips to the spa or nail salon.
 Which is all very well for those who can afford the money and time, but not much use to those who either can’t, or choose not to.